 - Black Beauty by Anna Sewell

-June – a book in epistolary or diary format
+June – a book in epistolary, diary, or journal format

 Another thing I love in a book is a format that is a little out of the ordinary.
 I read The Guernsey Literary and Potato Peel Pie Society for the first time in 2020 and loved the letter format – something that shouldn’t work but absolutely did.
 So this is definitely something I want to explore more of in 2021.